benkeeley/ChatBot-Assignment-3/README.md

 ***Figure 10:*** WolframAlpha query method :

-This method queries a String input to WolframAlpha and saves the results in the titled variables.
-The String variable topic is set to the first interpreted response obtained from a WolframAlpha query if there is one.
+This method queries a String input to WolframAlpha and saves the results in the objects titled variables.
+The variable topic is set to the first interpreted response obtained from a WolframAlpha query if there is one.

 ![getter_setter_wolfram](https://user-images.githubusercontent.com/77421122/114612394-eea76380-9c56-11eb-9f4e-7ff5db4f08e7.PNG)